 This training explored:

 While motherhood is culturally perceived as a ‘happy’ period in life, there are several mental health conditions that may present during pregnancy and postpartum.
 These are identified under the term Perinatal Mood and Anxiety disorders (PMADs).
 Up to 1 in 5 women will suffer from a mental health disorder like postpartum depression and less than 15% will receive treatment.
-Given the social determinants of health affecting Latinx, they may be at a higher risk for developing symptoms.
+Given the social determinants of health affecting Latinos, they may be at a higher risk for developing symptoms.
 PMADs have an adverse effect on mothers, fathers/partners, mother–infant interactions, and infant outcomes, which makes early detection and treatment essential for the overall well-being of families.

 Objectives